 One of Canada's many amazing Psychic Mediums

-Located in Saskatoon, Saskatchewan with over 30 years experience of working with those who need insight, possible solutions and support - Please note I've transitioned to serving the public by phone since June 30, 2019 to best serve my family and clients
+Located in Saskatoon, Saskatchewan with over 30 years experience of working as a clairvoyant for those who need intuitive guidance, possible solutions and support while working to keep your mental fitness/health in mind - Please note I've transitioned to serving the public by phone since June 30, 2019 to best serve my family and clients

 AuKeeRa is unique in the way that her psychic and intuitive abilities translate into the gifts of being clairvoyant (one with power to perceive beyond the natural senses) as well as a medium (able to speak to those who have passed).